Trinchera, Colorado

 Trinchera is an unincorporated community and a U.S. Post Office located in Las Animas County, Colorado, United States.
 The Trinchera Post Office has the ZIP Code 81081.

 A post office called Trinchera has been in operation since 1889.
 Trinchera is a name derived from Spanish meaning "trench".

-Geography

-Trinchera is located at (37.042847,-104.047565).
+According to The Pueblo Chieftain, residents organized against the proposed closure of the post office in 2011, arguing that it would remove a service vital to the community.